 Multiple Proposal Submissions

 Each proposal submitted must be based on a unique innovation, must be limited in scope to just one subtopic and shall be submitted only under that one subtopic within each program.
-An offeror shall not submit more than 10 proposals to each of the SBIR or STTR programs.
+An offeror shall not submit more than 3 proposals to the Select SBIR Program.
 An offeror may submit more than one unique proposal to the same subtopic; however, an offeror should not submit the same (or substantially equivalent) proposal to more than one subtopic.
 Submitting substantially equivalent proposals to several subtopics may result in the rejection of all such proposals.
-In order to enhance SBC participation, NASA does not plan to select more than 5 SBIR proposals and 2 STTR proposals from any one offeror under this solicitation.
+In order to enhance SBC participation, NASA does not plan to select more than 2 Select SBIR proposals from any one offeror under this solicitation.

 3.2.1 General Requirements